JuliaLang/www.julialang.org/contribute/contributing_for_everyone.md

 ### Find a README file to edit

 There are plenty of documentation files in the Julia-verse on GitHub, and typos are so easy to make!
-You can help clean up documentation by correcting typos or errors which you find.
+You can help clean up documentation by correcting typos, fixing broken links, replacing the mentions of outdated packages and legacy code by their updated and working versions.

 - pre-requisites: GitHub account, text editor with spell checking (e.g. MS Word, Google docs)
 - estimated time: 1h